 - Try accessing the course at a different time of day (eg. during non-peak internet usage hours, i.e. morning).

 What if none of these tips work?

 Please contact Technical Assistance at Vector Solutions for any technical difficulties within the program!
 They can be reached by using the “Help” button on each page of the program.

 Reminder: AlcoholEdu is a program that we have partnered with Vector Solutions to bring to our campus.
 The University of Delaware’s IT department does not manage this program and is unable to assist with troubleshooting.

 The following websites provide information related to campus policies such as as amnesty, as well as prevention resources.

-- Medical Amnesty Protocol: If assistance is sought due to a serious and immediate risk from the consumption or use of alcohol or drugs, the Office of Student Conduct will not pursue conduct charges against a student for violations of the Alcohol Policy, Drug Policy or policies related to the consumption or use of alcohol or drugs.
+- Medical Amnesty Protocol: If assistance is sought due to a serious and immediate risk from the consumption or use of alcohol or drugs, Community Standards & Conflict Resolution will not pursue conduct charges against a student for violations of the Alcohol Policy, Drug Policy or policies related to the consumption or use of alcohol or drugs.

-- Questions about Amnesty: If you have other questions regarding the Medical Amnesty Protocol after reading the information from this page, please review the complete protocol or contact the Office of Student Conduct.
+- Questions about Amnesty: If you have other questions regarding the Medical Amnesty Protocol after reading the information from this page, please review the complete protocol or contact Community Standards & Conflict Resolution.